This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 The allspice brings warmth, thyme adds herby herbal lift, the chili pepper brings that slow-building flame, and nutmeg drops in like a secret harmony—unexpected, unforgettable, and oh-so-right.

-Use this Jamaican jerk marinade recipe to make dishes like grilled jerk shrimp, smoked jerk chicken, or grilled whole snapper.
+Use this Jamaican jerk marinade recipe to make big protein based dishes like grilled jerk shrimp, the always amazing smoked jerk chicken, quick and easy air fryer jerk salmon, or grilled whole snapper.

 Keep up with my food exploits on Instagram and YouTube.
 If you like any of the music you find on the site, visit me at Spotify to find curated playlists.